skidsploiter/nsploit/README.md

 This repository is a resource for learning and understanding.
 We hope that by making this code available, we can support the community in using and improving their skidsploits

 ## License
 Please ensure you **[read and follow the license](/LICENSE.md)** associated with this project.
-The license outlines the permissible uses and restrictions for this code.
+The license outlines the permissible uses and restrictions for this code **IF YOU HAVE PERMISSION**.
 Adhering to these terms is crucial for legal use and further development of the software.

+## How to get permission
+Join our discord server - https://discord.gg/6JPmQa4S7a or message `kz0x1`, `.iusethis`, `razzoni` or `insaladarel` on discord.

 Thank you, - **N-Sploit Developers.**
 - [@kz0x1](https://github.com/kz0x1)